More Pest ID

 - Because these pests primarily feed in the dark, you may not see any signs of feeding until you notice dead roaches lying around.

 - If you see a live roach out during the day, it usually means two things.
 The cracks and crevices may be too full of other roaches to stay inside.
-There is also the possibility is that food is in short supply, so they are on the hunt during the daylight hours.
+There is also the possibility that food is in short supply, so they are on the hunt during the daylight hours.

 - Because these bugs prefer warm, humid conditions and have no trouble thriving indoors.
 The scary part is that you can have an infestation without ever seeing one of the critters.